Incoterms: Shipping Terms You Need To Know

 DAT refers to the total costs of transport up till the delivery of goods to the nominated terminal, quay, or port.
 The buyer needs to take care of duties and taxes and clear goods through customs.

-When it comes to DAT the terminal should be clearly specified as the seller also has to ensure that the cargo is unloaded safely.
+The terminal should be specified clearly regarding DAT, as the seller also has to ensure that the cargo is unloaded safely.

 11. Delivered At Place (DAP)